odino/odino.github.com/source/_posts/2012-07-15-what-is-agile.markdown

 servers to handle the groundbreaking traffic which will come from ads themselves" ).

-I once worker in a company where the CEO thought we could do whatever technologic project people would have asked for: the CTO - pretty seasoned - was battling everyday to get this guy understand that a salesman cannot sell projects he doesn't know, at all - and yes, that salesman what that CEO{% fn_ref 5 %}.
+I once worked in a company where the CEO thought we could do whatever technologic project people would have asked for: the CTO - pretty seasoned - was battling everyday to get this guy understand that a salesman cannot sell projects he doesn't know, at all - and yes, that salesman was the CEO{% fn_ref 5 %}.

-It's funny how management tend to prove itself as the dumbest department ever: you hire *some-area* professionals, you pay them lot of money, you hear what they say, you ignore them{% fn_ref 6 %}.
+It's funny how management tend to prove itself as the dumbest department ever: you hire *some-area* professionals, you pay them lot of money, you hear what they say, you eventually ignore them{% fn_ref 6 %}.

 Results?